Murciano207/SpookFinance-docs/protocol/limitations.md

 # Limitations

-Balancer is meant to be a flexible and agnostic DeFi primitive.
+Yogi is meant to be a flexible and agnostic DeFi primitive.
 Due to constraints such as gas and math approximations, there are some limitations built into the protocol.

 **ERC20 Tokens**